How to Easily Manage & Protect Your Multi-Cluster OpenShift Environment

 Top Challenges of Multi-Cluster Environments

-Before we explore solutions like Red Hat ACM, let’s dive deeper into multi-cluster Kubernetes environments.
+Before we further explore solutions like Red Hat ACM, let’s dive deeper into multi-cluster Kubernetes environments.
 Why do enterprises need them?
 What issues do they solve—and create?

 Firstly, no matter where you are on your Kubernetes journey, you’re likely to grow.
 Your Kubernetes applications will become an increasingly critical part of your production environment.
 In fact, analysts predict that 70% of organizations will run cloud-native apps in production by 2024.